tamariam/Kiddie-Corner/README.md

 * Font Awesome
   * All icons throughout the page.
 * Stripe
   * Kiddie Corner utilised Stripe to manage secure payments
 * JavaScript
   * was used to implement interactivity and manipulatethe DOM from the front end.

 # Credits
 *  Boutique Ado
  * Many elements of the the e-commerce part of this project have been adapted from the Code Institute's "Boutique Ado" Code-through Project.
 * [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes.
 * [lucid.app](https://lucid.app/users/login#/login) was used to create ERD
 * The site was developed using [gitpod](https://www.gitpod.io/).
 * [GitHub](https://github.com/) was used to store my repository.
+* [mailchimp](https://mailchimp.com/) used to set up Email marketing
 * [gitpod](https://www.gitpod.io/) was used as the primary development enviroment.
 * Responsive screenshot made using [amiresponsive.com](https://ui.dev/amiresponsive)
 * [Article on writing good user stories](https://www.industriallogic.com/blog/as-a-developer-is-not-a-user-story/)